rwiuff/02132Assignment1/code_and_samples/README.txt

 If you use the terminal, compile and run 'main.c' as follows:

 Linux/Mac:
-- To compile: gcc cbmp.c main.c -o main.out -std=c99
+- To compile: gcc functions.c cbmp.c main.c -o main.out -std=c99
 - To run: ./main.out example.bmp example_inv.bmp

 Windows:
-- To compile: gcc cbmp.c main.c -o main.exe -std=c99
+- To compile: gcc functions.c cbmp.c main.c -o main.exe -std=c99
 - To run: main.exe example.bmp example_inv.bmp

 The folder 'results_example' provides you with some example images obtained by running the algorithm.